 01 of 04

-Follow your heart and the Romantic Road, a 261 mile long drive through Bavaria.
-The Romantische Straße was actually created by English-speaking travel agents in the 1950s, but the draw brings in visitors from around the world.
+Follow the fairy tale by driving the Romantische Straße (Romantic Road).
+This 261 mile long drive through Bavaria was actually created by English-speaking travel agents in the 1950s, but the allure of castles still brings in visitors from around the world.

 The road leads you from the Franconia wine country to the fairy tale castle Neuschwanstein in the foothills of the German Alps.